eetann/senpai.nvim/CONTRIBUTING.md

 - UI components are written in **Lua**, while other logic is implemented in **TypeScript**
 - AI-related implementations use [Mastra](https://mastra.ai/) and [Vercel AI SDK](https://sdk.vercel.ai/)

-I use Bun as the npm package manager for its fast installation speed.
-Previously, I used Deno, but switched to Bun due to compatibility issues with Node.js file-related APIs
+I use pnpm as the npm package manager for its fast installation speed.

+- Previously, I used Deno, but switched to pnpm due to compatibility issues with Node.js file-related APIs
+- Also, I used Bun, but switched to pnpm due to compatibility issues with internal Http-related APIs

 ### Directory Structure